Transmission electron microscopy: Initial development

-In 1873, Ernst Abbe proposed that the ability to resolve detail in an object was limited approximately by the wavelength of the light used in imaging or a few hundred nanometers for visible light microscopes.
+In 1873, Ernst Abbe proposed that the ability to resolve detail in an object was limited approximately by the wavelength of the light used in imaging or a few hundred nanometres for visible light microscopes.
 Developments in ultraviolet (UV) microscopes, led by Köhler and Rohr, increased resolving power by a factor of two.
 However this required expensive quartz optics, due to the absorption of UV by glass.
-It was believed that obtaining an image with sub-micrometer information was not possible due to this wavelength constraint.
+It was believed that obtaining an image with sub-micrometre information was not possible due to this wavelength constraint.

 In 1858, Plücker observed the deflection of "cathode rays" (electrons) by magnetic fields.
 This effect was used by Ferdinand Braun in 1897 to build simple cathode-ray oscilloscope (CRO) measuring devices.
-In 1891, Riecke noticed that the cathode rays could be focused by magnetic fields, allowing for simple electromagnetic lens designs.
+In 1891, Eduard Riecke noticed that the cathode rays could be focused by magnetic fields, allowing for simple electromagnetic lens designs.
 In 1926, Hans Busch published work extending this theory and showed that the lens maker's equation could, with appropriate assumptions, be applied to electrons.